-Requesting an exemption for noise pollution during construction and demolition
+Requesting permission for noise pollution during construction and demolition

 Approach

 Contact the municipality to discuss your plans.
-Do this well before you apply for the waiver.
-That way your application will have a better chance of success.
+Do this well before you ask the municipality for a custom regulation.
+This increases the chance that you will receive permission.

-This is how you apply for the noise waiver:
+This is how you apply for the customised regulation for noise pollution:

 • Go to the Environment Counter.